Practical advice for students of Biblical Greek on reading the Greek Church Fathers.

 It is important that the researcher approach the writings with respect.
 These writers were smart for their time.
 Many worked within multiple disciplines from theology, math, linguistics, philosophy, astronomy, technical writing, poetry, to political rhetoric and more.
 It is well worth to study, translate and read.

 This conclusion is contrary to most modern religious minds.
-Many Evangelicals have been taught that the ancient writers were full of frivolity, such as debating topics about how many angels can dance on the head of a pin, or the sages possessed such rigid dogma that it was separate from any reality or facts.
+Many Evangelicals have been taught that the ancient writers were full of frivolity, such as debating topics about how many angels can dance on the head of a pin, or the sages possessed such rigid doctrine that it was separate from any reality or facts.
 For example the idea that the Church enforced the idea the earth was flat.
 Another tradition argues that the writers were so full of superstition that it is hard to find any rational truth.
 These assumptions have left many students with the idea that Patristic writings are not worth the effort.

 This attitude will quickly vanish when you begin to read and translate.
 The Greek Fathers were close to, if not, the best within their subject of interest during that time period.